The Well Worn Shoes

 • Find More Here

-The oldest bookstores in coastal Maine belong to the Sherman’s, so it’s no wonder that this shop is special.
+The oldest bookstore in coastal Maine belongs to Sherman’s!
+Established in 1886 and one of the ten oldest bookstores in the entire country.
+So it’s no wonder that this shop is special.
 I always end up stopping at Sherman’s on any trip to Bar Harbor.
-Not only is the bookstore amazing, but the other side of the stop is great as well.
-It’s well-curated with gifts, housewares, and a few souvenirs.
-I love the wind chimes and the Bar Harbor/Acadia signs.
+Not only is the bookstore amazing, but the other side of the shop is great as well.
+It’s well curated, featuring gifts, housewares, and a few souvenirs.
+I love the wind chimes and the Bar Harbor and Acadia signs.
+Sherman’s has grown to ten locations across Maine now, but the Bar Harbor shop on Main Street is the original, and it still has that magic.

 • Find Out More Here

 If you love handmade and eclectic, then A Little Mad is the shop for you!
+It’s one of my absolute favorites in Bar Harbor.
 While this charmer isn’t on Main Street, it is one of my absolute favorites.
-This shop is filled with handmade whimsical items.
-They feature over 100 different artists and vendors.
+I ended up falling in LOVE with a perfume/room spray they sell here over the summer.
+They’re now at 17 Rodick Street in a cute pink house.
+Take a right off West Street onto Rodick, or right off Cottage Street onto Rodick, and you’ll find it.
+This shop is filled with handmade, whimsical items.
+They feature more than 100 artists and vendors.
 If you like to buy unique gifts for people (or yourself) when you travel, then you won’t want to miss this place.
+A Little Mad has been open since 2012, and it’s clear that owners Patrick and Jolene put a lot of love into curating this space.
+They are so nice and talk to you every single time you visit.

 • Where: 128 Main Street, Bar Harbor, ME 04609